goutham80808/cliamp/docs/plex.md

 http://<server>:32400/library/parts/<partID>/<timestamp>/file.<ext>?X-Plex-Token=<token>
 ```

-These are direct file-serve URLs — Plex serves the original file without transcoding, and cliamp's existing HTTP streaming pipeline handles playback.
+These are direct file-serve URLs.
+Plex serves the original file without transcoding, and cliamp's existing HTTP streaming pipeline handles playback.
 All formats supported by cliamp (MP3, FLAC, AAC, OGG, OPUS, WAV, etc.) work as long as the original file format is one of them.

 ## Known limitations

-- **No scrobbling** — play counts are not reported back to Plex
+- **No scrobbling**: play counts are not reported back to Plex
-- **No playlist write-back** — cliamp cannot create or modify Plex playlists
+- **No playlist write-back**: cliamp cannot create or modify Plex playlists
-- **Token is long-lived** — store it carefully; it grants full access to your Plex account
+- **Token is long-lived**: store it carefully; it grants full access to your Plex account
-- **Album list is flat** — no artist drill-down; search by scrolling or using cliamp's search
+- **Album list is flat**: no artist drill-down; search by scrolling or using cliamp's search
-- **No Plex playlists** — only library albums are exposed (Plex user-created playlists are not yet surfaced)
+- **No Plex playlists**: only library albums are exposed (Plex user-created playlists are not yet surfaced)